vini-directors-cut/vini-directors-cut/README.md

 ### Hello there ...

 My name is Vinícius Freitas.
-I'm an Controls and Automation undergraduate at Universidade Federal de Uberlândia.
+I'm a Controls and Automation undergraduate at Universidade Federal de Uberlândia.
 I'm interested in embedded systems development, hardware and firmware projects in general, and IoT applications.

 - :bulb: I’m currently working on a BLE project for home automation.
 - :floppy_disk: I’m currently learning more about firmware and hardware development on ARM based chips.
 Specifically, I'm learning about STM32WB family microcontrolers, geared to develop wireless applications.